mailjet/api-documentation/guides/_send-api.md

    class Program
    {
       /// <summary>
-      /// This calls sends an email to the given recipient with vars and custom vars.
+      /// This call sends a message based on a template.
       /// </summary>
       static void Main(string[] args)
       {